 - Citi: The bank says to receive paper statements, log in to CitiManager, click on the “Statement” tab and select the “Go Paperless” sub-tab.
 Make sure there’s no checkmark in the paperless field and click “I Agree.”

 If you have a balance on your credit card bill each month, Clark wants you to switch to paper statements if you haven’t already.

 “I want you to have that forced behavior when that bill comes in and you open that envelope,” Clark says.
 “Face the music.
 Look at each charge.
 Look at each page.
 See where the money is going and get it under control.”

 Clark acknowledges that it can be very difficult to get out of debt, but he has confidence that you can do it.

 “Instead of charging more on those cards, you need to maybe even stop using those cards until you can attack the balances you have and get them out of your life,” he advises.

 First, you’ll need to stick to a budget.
-If you don’t have one, here’s how to create one.
+If you don’t have one, read our guide on how to create a budget.

-Which bills do you prefer to receive in the mail vs. going paperless?
-Tell us in our Clark.com Community.
+Which bills do you prefer to receive in the mail versus going paperless?
+Tell us in the Clark.com Community.